 Screenings you can count on

 For certain types of cancer, diagnostic imaging can provide potentially life-saving early detection.
-The Lipson Institute for Cancer and Blood Disorders partners with the Rochester Regional Health Breast Imaging Center of Excellence and our community’s private radiology partners to help you get the regular screenings you need to detect cancer as early as possible.
+The Lipson Cancer Institute partners with the Rochester Regional Health Breast Imaging Center of Excellence and our community’s private radiology partners to help you get the regular screenings you need to detect cancer as early as possible.
 Learn more +

 Pathology and cytology